junxit/us-congress-bills-114/metadata.md

 - 2015-09-25 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2015-09-25 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 348.
 - 2015-09-25 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6255)
+- 2015-09-28 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.